 Break the glass in a whole new way with a Prince Rupert's Drop #Ceremony Advice#chemistry#geeky weddings#unity ceremony Updated Oct 12 2015 (Posted Apr 18 2013) Catherine Clark bijouxandbits Photo by a friend of the couple Val and Galen's science tendencies led them to a really interesting and symbolic unity ceremony.
 They created what's called a Prince Rupert's Drop.
 I'm sure some of you academics out there know what's up with this, but I had to take to Wikipedia to see what the hell this was all about (since my head jumped to a piercing I won't mention).
 Here's what Val said about it: If you drop molten glass into water, it cools very quickly but has lots of residual stresses inside.
 It's very strong under compression (you can't break it with a hammer), but if you snap off just the tail, the whole thing explodes in a shower of tiny glass powder.
 They ended up breaking this in lieu of the traditional Jewish breaking of the glass.
 I kind of love the symbolism of such a hard structure with such a fragile mechanism.
 Plus, SCIENCE!
 If you want to attempt this at your ceremony, just make sure to find a helpful scientist or science teacher to make it happen safely.
 And check this shit out: these guys over at Smarter Every Day decided to film a slo-mo version of this kind of drop with a high frame rate camera.
 At 2:31 it turns into what looks like an explosion of rainbow confetti!
 Plus, they totally explain the science behind it for our braining pleasure.
 Via Boingboing Check out more photos of Val and Galen's science-loving wedding here.
-Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A dreamy steamy custom wedding dress from KMKDesigns NEXT How to make your own light-up, leather lotus flowers Show/Hide comments [ 5 ] WOW!
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A dreamy steamy custom wedding dress from KMKDesigns NEXT How to make your own light-up, leather lotus flowers Show/Hide comments [ 5 ] WOW!
 That is pretty awesome, and science is usually not fun for me!
 That is very, very cool!
 Reply super cool and an interesting analogy for marriage.
 Reply Cooooooooool!
 Reply This is straight up one of the coolest things I've ever seen, and one of the most incredible "breaking the glass" alternatives, possibly ever in history ever.
 Reply Whoa, seriously awesome.
 Boy and I are science geeks and I'm sure I could convince him to do this when we get married.
 Way cooler than stepping on a shot glass.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.